Top 12 Power BI Dashboard Examples for 2025

 Related resources:

-Why you need it: An income statement is invaluable when looking at the structure of revenues and expenses in your company.
-Interim calculations and waterfall charts make it easy to see the impact of individual items on the whole.
+Why you need it: Interim calculations and waterfall charts make it easy to see the impact of individual items on the whole.
 Income statements can guide strategic decisions of whether to focus on growing revenue or cutting costs, launching new products or shutting down lagging departments.

 The dashboard's homepage shows the AC and PL values (and the variances) of:

-Zebra BI advantage: The Zebra BI Tables visual is the perfect tool for this task and it offers a load of features, such as completely responsive design, integrated variances and hierarchies.
-One of the things we're most proud of, however, are calculations.
-Whenever you want to add a new element to your table and it's not in your data set, you can simply calculate it with a formula within a visual, without doing any work on your data set.
+Zebra BI advantage: The Zebra BI Tables visual is the perfect tool for the job, packed with powerful features like completely responsive design, integrated variances, and hierarchies.
+One standout feature we’re particularly proud of is calculations.
+Need to add a new element to your table that’s not in your dataset?
+No problem—just calculate it directly within the visual, without touching your dataset.

 Report page gallery